GNandhan/Food-Bee/README.md

 4. **Catering Agency Listing**: Catering agencies can register on the platform and list surplus food items.
 5. **Inventory Management**: Catering agencies can manage their inventory and update food availability as needed.
 6. **Admin Oversight**: Administrators monitor user activities, catering agency listings, and ensure the smooth operation of the platform.

-## Contributing
-Contributions to the FoodBee project are welcome!
-Whether it's fixing a bug, implementing a new feature, or improving documentation, feel free to contribute to the development of the project.
-Please refer to the [contribution guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the terms of the license.

-Thank you for your interest in FoodBee!
-If you have any questions or feedback, please don't hesitate to reach out.
-Happy coding! 🐝🍽️